-Course work in geography, which includes Geographic Information Systems (GIS), prepares students for a wide range of jobs that employ computers to gather, manipulate, analyze and report spatial data.
+Coursework in geography, which includes Geographic Information Systems (GIS), prepares students for a wide range of jobs that employ computers to gather, manipulate, analyze and report spatial data.
 There is rapid growth in the use of GIS in natural resource management, urban planning, marketing, real estate, criminology, emergency services, public health, scientific research and many other areas.
 GIS courses are also useful for transfer students in geography and other environmental and natural science-oriented disciplines.
-GIS is an important tool for many other disciplines which use maps and spatial referenced data.
+GIS is an important tool for many other disciplines which use maps and spatially referenced data.

 Faculty & Offices